isomerpages/isomer-designacademy/_lesson-modules/Accessibility Considerations.md

 permalink: /lesson-modules/accessibility-considerations/
 description: ""
 ---
+#### What is accessibility?
+####
+Accessibility is the practice to make a product or service usable and meaningful to as many people as possible, in whichever ways they encounter it.

+Think about it this way, if you have a physical store, you would want to ensure that customers using mobility devices like wheelchairs are able to enter and browse easily on their own.
+As much as possible, their experience should not be limited due to their disability.

+Similarly, the idea of accessibility should be applied to your websites as well.

+Be it a new user looking for information or a visually impaired person, we want to make sure that our users can easily accomplish what they need to do on our website.

+**Guidelines for accessibility:**

 Using alt-text for images

 *   Ensure that all non-text items have a text alternative so that visually-impaired users can understand them through a screen reader.